-1. When you buy lamb from Big Ash farm you know your meat was raised with love, care and concern from the moment it arrived on this earth to the moment it departs.
-We feel strongly that it's our responsibility to give the animals we consume nothing but the best - individual attention every day, plentiful good food to eat, cool clear water to drink, safety from predators, comfortable shelter from the elements and room to roam all day, every day!
+1. When you buy lamb from Big Ash Farm you know your meat was raised with love, care and concern from the moment it arrived on this earth to the moment it departs.
+We feel strongly that it's our responsibility to give the animals we consume nothing but the best.
+This means individual attention every day, healthy food to eat, cool clear water to drink, safety from predators, comfortable shelter from the elements and room to roam/play all day, every day!

-2. Our sheep are raised is our pasture their entire lives, supplemented with hay when needed (from the neighboring fields).
+2. Our sheep are raised in our pasture their entire lives, supplemented with hay when needed (from the neighboring fields).
 Alfalfa is their treat along with veg' from Big Ash Farm's garden!
-In addition to the health benefits associated with pasture raised, grass fed meat you know they had roamed pasture their entire lives! (absolutely no small bare pen for our flock!)

-3. There is little to no waste - most everything is put to good use!
-If you do not want bones for stock (YUM!) or the not as popular parts (dehydrated liver is a big treat for dogs) we will put them to good use for you!
+3. There is little to no waste - nearly everything is put to good use!
+If you do not want the bones for stock (YUM!) or the organs such as the liver, etc (dehydrated liver, etc are a big treat for dogs) we will put them to good use for you!
 Sheepskins provide comfort and skulls/horns are used for home decorating by those who fancy that style.

 4. You're buying local and from a small farm.
 And we partner with local and small businesses and farmers too!
 There are so many reasons to buy local and small.
 We aren't just a farm or a small business - we truly are your neighbors.

 For the TASTE!
-Icelandic lamb is considered a gourmet variety of lamb as it is finer grained and much more mild than other common meat breeds.
+Icelandic (as in the breed) lamb is considered a gourmet variety of lamb as it is finer grained and much more mild than other common meat breeds.
 It's not uncommon for someone who has not liked lamb in the past to change their mind after trying Icelandic lamb!

 You also support a wonderful breed of sheep when enjoying Icelandic lamb on your table!
-Icelandic sheep are a primitive breed which are wonderful providers of not only tasty meat but wool and milk!
+Icelandic sheep are a primitive breed which are wonderful providers of not only tasty meat but wool and milk as well!

 1. Secure your reservation with a $50 deposit: